urras/HideNetFS/README.md

 2. Automatic file transfer, keeping data moving through the network and never stagnant.
 3. Multiple copies will be kept in the network to avoid problems due to dead sources.

+If users do not meet the usage requirements, their files will be removed from the network slowly over time (copy by copy).

 ## Storing a File ##

 1. Split the file into pieces.